-Catalyst Overnight Camps offers safe, overnight stays for campers going into 2nd-12th grade.
+Catalyst Overnight Camps offers safe, overnight stays for campers 7-17 years old.
 Your camper will experience camp and build relationships with friends and God during a week that is geared toward his or her age group.

 Overnight Camp Activities

 music and singing

 Sibling Discount – $10 off per camper for each additional sibling.

 9:00 AM Morning Session (Music, Lesson, Discussion Groups)